How to Become a Medical Technician

 Hover over any state to explore local income and job growth data.

-Medical technician salaries vary depending on the specialty, but according to the U.S. Bureau of Labor Statistics, the overall average annual salary for health technicians is $45,060 as of May 2014.
-The BLS states that the median salary for a cardiovascular technologist is $54,330, for an EMT it is $31,700 and for a surgical technician it is $43,350 in May 2014.
+Medical technician salaries vary depending on the specialty, but according to the U.S. Bureau of Labor Statistics, the overall average annual salary for health technicians is $45,060.
+The BLS states that the median salary for a cardiovascular technologist is $54,330, for an EMT it is $31,700 and for a surgical technician it is $43,350.

 The job outlook for medical technicians is very positive.
 According to the Bureau of Labor and Statistics, job growth between 2012 and 2022 for health technicians and technologist broadly will be 24%.
 For cardiovascular technologists, growth is expected to be 39%.
 For EMTs it is predicted to be 23%, and for surgical technicians 30%.
 All of these growth rates are much higher than the average job growth rate; jobs in all medical technician specialties are predicted to increase to varying degrees faster than average.